SiddharthSingh9018/DiagonalOpti/README.md

 step-size stabilization to improve robustness under minibatch stochasticity.
-Unlike Adam or momentum-based methods, Diagonal((S/A RSVD TR)) explicitly models local curvature through a rank-k eigenspace approximation of the Hessian, enabling a computationally efficient Newton-like step in that subspace while preserving adaptive diagonal scaling elsewhere.
-Diagonal((S/A RSVD TR)) also incorporates a trust-region mechanism based on the ratio of predicted to actual decrease, and introduces the antisymmetric curvature floor, a technique to prevent step collapse when Hessian estimates are noisy The project focuses on understanding how local curvature structure and
+Unlike Adam or momentum-based methods, Diagonal((S/A RSVD TR)) explicitly models local curvature through a rank-k eigenspace approximation of the Hessian, enabling a computationally efficient Newton-like step in that subspace while preserving adaptive diagonal scaling elsewhere.  incorporating a trust-region mechanism based on the ratio of predicted to actual decrease, and introduces the antisymmetric curvature floor, a technique to prevent step collapse when Hessian estimates are noisy The project focuses on understanding how local curvature structure and